在讀學生常見問題(以下只提供英文)

 A

 Please refer to detailed instructions from the Graduate School website.
-If you encounter any error/warning message when trying to enroll in courses in CUSIS, please refer to “Meaning of Error/Warning Messages” for detailed explanations.
+If you encounter any error/warning message when trying to enrol in courses in CUSIS, please refer to “Meaning of Error/Warning Messages” for detailed explanations.

 Q2.
 Can I change my course selection after the course registration period in August?